armandosunny/EcoNicheS/README.md

 [![maxent bat](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/1b534599-e6e8-442d-8ab1-a81c64ff82a0)](https://github.com/armandosunny/EcoNicheS-2.0.0/files/13709353/MAXENTbat.zip) [![maxent jar](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/9e030780-32a4-4fa2-8554-ace630cb1681)](https://github.com/armandosunny/EcoNicheS-2.0.0/files/13709414/MAXENTjar.zip) [![maxent sh](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/6fe03b4a-535c-4c1e-9e59-d854a422f2df)](https://github.com/armandosunny/EcoNicheS-2.0.0/files/13709416/MAXENTsh.zip)

+If you are not familiar with Biomod2, in its corresponding section in this manual you will know how to use it with EcoNicheS but it is important that you have the mentioned files from the beginning to ensure that there will be no problems when you use this tab.

 # To install the library

 EcoNicheS works with specific libraries in R that it uses to perform ecological niche modeling analyses, and although the loading of most of them is automatic when running the application, there are some exceptions so it is necessary that you please use the command shown below in RStudio to ensure smooth functionality.
 If in this section or when running the command to open the application there is a problem regarding the failure to install any of the libraries, please refer to the [**Problems installing packages**](https://github.com/armandosunny/EcoNicheS/blob/main/README.md#problems-installing-packages) part of the manual.